 - Engaging preschool children in learning activities and teaching classroom subjects to primary and secondary school students

 - Providing baby stimulation and psychosocial support at caregiver home visits

 - Teaching health education, hygiene and disease prevention to families

 - Helping local tradesmen with light labor and construction

 - And more, depending upon monthly needs

 We’re committed to sustaining these projects for decades, and we rely on everyone’s participation – yours and those you recruit to join you.
 Building on the outcomes of our five-year demonstration project in St. Lucia, and over three decades of engaging some 33,000 volunteers worldwide, we know eliminating stunting is possible.
-Learn more about the goals of the RCP program and the details of serving in Ipalamwa here.
+Join us this year in service or consider donating towards the project here.